3 Major Things Your Student Aid Offer Letter Won't Tell You

 In addition to federal student loans, aid offer letters sometimes also list Perkins loans and/or Parent PLUS loans as funding options.

 Perkins loans are another type of need-based loan.
 Though they typically have affordable rates, they must be paid back.
 You'll want to leave them out when calculating your true estimated costs.

 Parent PLUS loans

 Parent PLUS loans, as the name suggests, are loans taken out in a parent’s name.
 Many students without credit have their parents take out loans to cover their remaining costs.

 But not only do these loans, like all others, have to be paid back, they also require a credit check and are therefore not a guaranteed option for every family.

 The bottom line

-Overall, make sure to keep loan offers separate from gift aid.
-Prioritize the aid that you won’t have to repay when comparing award packages from different schools.
+Overall, when comparing your aid offer letters, make sure you keep loan offers separate from gift aid.
+Prioritize the aid that you won’t have to repay (grants, scholarships, etc.) when comparing award packages from different schools.

-See our picks for the best private student loans of 2018.
+See our current picks for the best private student loans.